Biography: Ralph G. Giordano

 • International Conference West European Studies, at the University of Indiana in February 1999 titled: "Cold War Culture: Film, Fact, and Fiction.
 The Changing American Public Opinion of Josef Stalin from 1939 to 1949."

 In March of 2007 he lectured at the Middle Atlantic American Studies Association at the University of Maryland in Baltimore County on "He's the Greatest Dancer!
 George Washington and the American Colonial Minuet," In April of 2007 Mr. Giordano spoke at the American Cultural Association / Popular Culture Association in Boston, Massachusetts, "Satan in the Dance Hall: Social Dancing and Morality in 1920s New York City," which is also the title of his next book project.
 Also in April 2007, Mr. Giordano was an invited guest speaker to discuss his book Social Dancing in America at the Spring Salon Talk at the City University of New York – CUNY Graduate Center sponsored by the New York-Metro American Studies Association.

 Some of his architectural designs have earned Building Awards from the Staten Island Chamber of Commerce including Excellence Awards for Natural Beauty, Exterior and Interior Design, and an Excellence Award for ADA Accessibility for the Disabled..
-He is an advocate of combing scholarship with exercise as evidenced by his commitment as a recreational runner and has completed eleven New York City Marathons, most recently in 2008 when he ran side-by-side with his son Jonathan, as he also did in 2008.
+He is an advocate of combing scholarship with exercise as evidenced by his commitment as a recreational runner and has completed 12 New York City Marathons, most recently in 2013 when he ran side-by-side with his son Jonathan, as he also did in 2008.

 Interests include: Social Dancing, Lindy Hop, Swing Music, Rebel Country Music, Marathon Running, Social History, Model Airplanes.